tyshiwo1/DiM-DiffusionMamba/readme.md

 This code is mainly built on [U-ViT](https://github.com/baofff/U-ViT) and [Mamba](https://github.com/state-spaces/mamba).

 Installing Mamba may cost a lot of effort.
-If encountering problems, the [issues in Mamba](https://github.com/state-spaces/mamba/issues) may have the answers.
+If you encounter problems, this [issues in Mamba](https://github.com/state-spaces/mamba/issues) may be very helpful.

 ## Installation